droglenc/NCMTH207/modules/GetOrganized.md

 remotes::install_github('droglenc/NCStats',type='binary')
 ```

-Regardless if you use your own computer or note, you should do the following before the first day of class.
+Regardless if you use your own computer or not, you should do the following before the first day of class.

 * Create a folder where you will save all of your work (especially R work) for this course this semester.
 If you are using the College's computers I suggest creating this folder on the "T:/" drive.